 He expanded his vision to include the Laurel School, which he co-founded with Dee Rosenberg, former Head of School and Director of the Robinowitz Education Center.
 In addition, Dr. Sherman and Ms. Rosenberg promoted their successful model through the Robinowitz Education Center, which promotes thought leaders regionally and nationally, expertly educating teachers, administrators, and families about how to support and celebrate diverse learners.

-This would no doubt, revolutionize the way schools are structured, curriculum is developed, and students learn.
-And, more importantly, students will see value in their differences and others.
-This conceptual view of the brain’s power ensures that The Robinowitz Education Center, Newgrange School, and Laurel School are leading the way for individuals who have learning differences to excel!
+This would undoubtedly revolutionize the way schools are structured, curricula is developed, and students learn.
+And, more importantly, students see the value in their differences and thrive from it.
+This conceptual view of the brain’s power ensures that Robinowitz Education Center, Newgrange School, and Laurel School of Princeton are leading the way for individuals, who have learning differences to excel.

-The Robinowitz Education Center (REC) provides high quality professional development and consulting services for educators and professionals.
+The Robinowitz Education Center provides high quality professional development and consulting services for educators and professionals.
 We offer educational evaluations to improve the educational outcomes for students who learn differently.
-The REC was founded in 1991, when the faculty and administrators at The Newgrange School recognized the tremendous need in the area to educate and empower educators, families, and especially students themselves to recognize, remediate, and celebrate cerebrodiversity*.
+The Robinowitz Education Center was founded in 1991, when the faculty and administrators at The Newgrange School recognized the tremendous need in the area to educate and empower educators, families, and especially students themselves to recognize, remediate, and celebrate cerebrodiversity*.

-While the REC is known both locally and nationally for training educators, consulting with school districts, and guiding research to practice, it is also the hub of our campus.
-The Education Center team guides curriculum development, successful instructional strategies, clinical assessments, and teacher training, all of which make the Newgrange and Laurel Schools the best in the area for students who learn differently.
-The REC’s dedication to current research and best practices ensures that the teachers at our two schools provide the best education, using the most recent evidence-based programs and methodologies available, to ensure student success.
+While we are known both locally and nationally for training educators, consulting with school districts, and guiding research to practice, it is also the hub of our campus.
+Our team guides curriculum development, successful instructional strategies, educational assessments, and teacher training, all of which make the Newgrange and Laurel Schools the best in the area for students who learn differently.
+Our dedication to current research and best practices ensures that the teachers at our two schools provide the best education, using the most recent evidence-based programs and methodologies available, to ensure student success.